burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 33. In C++, operators not presented in C language usually have the highest precedence priority, except for `throw` which is only above the comma operator `,`.

 34. In C, there must be at least one element in the initialization list when a structure or array is initialized.
-For C++ if an empty initialization parathesis for a built-in array is used the array will be zero initialized [zero initialized](https://en.cppreference.com/w/cpp/language/zero_initialization).
+For C++ if an empty initialization parenthesis for a built-in array is used the array will be zero initialized [zero initialized](https://en.cppreference.com/w/cpp/language/zero_initialization).

 35. Before C99 (i.e. in `C89`, and in `C89 with the extensions`), there was a restriction on where automatic (stack) variables can be defined - only at the beginning of a local block.
 In C++98, you can declare local variables anywhere in the local scope.